Truck Accidents Caused by Driver Fatigue

 Driving a large truck takes specialized skills, things like shifting, making wide turns, controlling a big rig in bad weather conditions, using air brakes.
 This is why truckers must train for and pass the CDL (Commercial Drivers License) exam.
 Nevertheless, driver-related errors contribute to a full 31 percent of fatal truck accidents.
 And the NTSB says that fatigue alone is responsible for up to 40 percent of all truck accidents.

-If you have been injured in a truck accident in South Carolina and believe that drowsy driving was a factor, contact our Columbia truck accident lawyer at the Louthian Law Firm today.
+If you have been injured in a truck accident in South Carolina and believe that drowsy driving was a factor, contact an experienced truck accident lawyer at the Louthian Law Firm today.
 When you entrust your truck injury claim to us, you get 80 years of experience on your side.
 Schedule your free consultation by contacting us online or by calling us at (803) 454-1200.

 FACTORS CONTRIBUTING TO TRUCK DRIVER FATIGUE